w3c/wai-media-guide/planning.md

 ### Provide Both Captions and a Transcript {#captions-and-transcript}

-It is best to provide captions and a separate transcript.
+It is best to provide captions and a separate descriptive transcript (sometimes called a screenplay).

 For videos, captions enable people who are Deaf or hard of hearing to see the visual content and read the captions at the same time.

 For audio-only, captions enable people who are hard of hearing to get the richness of listening to the audio and fill in what they don't hear well by reading the captions.

-Transcripts are needed to provide access to people who are Deaf-blind and use braille.
+Descriptive transcripts are needed to provide access to people who are Deaf-blind and use braille.
 Also, transcripts are used by people without disabilities, as listed in the intro page of this resource under [Benefits to Organizations and Individuals](/media/av/#benefits).

 ### Descriptive Transcripts

-Descriptive transcripts for videos:
+Descriptive transcripts (also called ‘screenplay’) for videos:

 * are needed for most videos to be accessible to people who are "Deaf-blind"
 * meet a wide range of accessibility needs, including for people who have difficulty processing auditory information and people who cannot focus and comprehend auditory or visual information when there is changing visuals
 * are used by people _without_ disabilities, and benefit your organization (examples are in the intro page under [Benefits to Organizations and Individuals](/media/av/#benefits))
-* **are easy and inexpensive to develop** using captions and description that you already have to meet Level AA
+* **are easy and inexpensive to develop** using captions and audio description that you already have to meet Level AA

 **Captions and transcripts use the same text.
-Once you have one, it's fairly easy to develop the other.**
+Once you have one, it's fairly easy to develop the other.**  A descriptive transcript will also include visual content that is not included in captions.

 ### Other Languages